Club Officers

 Public Observing - Paul Winalski |

 Paul has been an NHAS member since 2004.
 An avid amateur astronomer as a teenager, he actively resumed the hobby in 2003.
 His main astronomical interests are public observing, deep-sky objects, and carbon stars.
-Paul's current telescopes are a 14" TScope reflector, 85mm TeleVue refractor, and a Coronado PST H-alpha scope.
-When not observing, Paul is a software engineer with Intel Corporation. |
+Paul's current telescopes are a 14" TScope reflector, 85mm TeleVue refractor, and a Coronado PST H-alpha scope. |

 |